Programs, Workshops and Lectures

 The CUIMC Leadership and Management Course for Faculty (LMC)

-A series that assists early career faculty members in strategically planning their career development efforts.
+This program assists early career faculty members in strategically planning their career development efforts.
+Learn more.

 The Mid-Career Faculty Development Series

-This series provides guidance on key aspects of professional development and faculty success that are essential to developing one’s career at CUIMC.
+This series guides key aspects of professional development and faculty success essential to developing one’s career at CUIMC.
+Learn more.

 "Ask COAP" Series - Strategies for Promotion and Tenure